-But what is the hardest part about leadership?
-As more staff take on additional responsibilities and lead their own departments based on new initiatives, it becomes increasingly important for people to understand how to work with and around other people.
-In an article for Inc. magazine, Les McKeown says the difficult, yet incredibly important part of leading is being able to interact with team members as equals and not feel the need to be in charge of them constantly.
-The professional atmosphere is changing at a rapid pace, meaning the line between leading and following is becoming increasingly blurry.
+Another hard part of leadership: if you are nurturing leaders on your team (and, as we’ve established, you should be), it may feel challenging to interact with your team members as equals and not feel the need to constantly be in charge of them.
+But the corporate world is morphing, and the traditional line between leading and following is becoming more and more blurry.
 Being able to work on the same level as employees while also guiding them to a successful venture is important now and will become even more so in the very near future.